smpetersgithub/AdvancedSQLPuzzles/readme.md

 ----

-#### Welcome to the GitHub repository.
+#### Welcome to my GitHub repository.

-Here you will find numerous SQL puzzles to test your level of knowledge.
 I hope you enjoy solving these puzzles as much as I have enjoyed creating them.

 ----